federvieh/selma/README.md

 [Aalborg Pulse from Kokoro No Toiki by Candlegravity](http://candlegravity.bandcamp.com/track/aalborg-pulse).

 ### How much does Selma cost?
 The app is free for everyone who already bought the Assimil MP3 pack and book.
+(The app of course also free for everyone else, it's just not of any use for anyone that doesn't have the MP3 pack.)

 ### Okay, I'm in!
 Give me the app!
 Selma is not (yet) available in the Play Store.
 In order to install Selma you need to allow installation of apps that were not downloaded from Play Store.
 Go to "Settings" -> "Security" and make sure that "Unknown Sources" is checked.
 Now you can download the [latest version](https://github.com/federvieh/selma/blob/master/build/Selma.apk?raw=true) of Selma directly from your device and install it.
 Have fun!